jkendall327/dotnet-explanations/coredocs/async-await.md

 * You use the `await` keyword to 'complete' a `Task`.
 * You can only use the `await` keyword in an `async` method.

 These facts mean that async methods can only call, or be called by, other async methods.
 This makes integrating async code with the rest of your program difficult.
 This is called [the coloured functions problem](https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/).
-As a result, you should think carefully before making a part of your program async.
+As a result, async code can spread rapidly throughout your entire program from a single method.

 There are two main solutions to this.

-The first is to make your entire program asynchronous.
+The first is to give in and make your entire program asynchronous.
 If one method is async, everything is async.
 Since C# 7.1, [`Main()` can be async](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.1/async-main), making this cleaner to implement.

 The second solution is to use async event handlers.
 (I will assume you know how events work for this section.)